fmujcinagic/KubeSecOps/README.md

 > ⚠️ **Disclaimer:**
 > This project is intended **strictly for educational purposes**.
 It is designed to help security professionals, students, and enthusiasts understand offensive and defensive DevSecOps techniques in controlled, ethical environments.
->
-> You are solely responsible for ensuring that any testing, simulation, or experimentation based on the contents of this project is conducted legally, ethically, and within authorized systems and networks.

 ---